-Versa grips are actually the brand name for a new style of strap the company invented.
+Versa Grips are actually the brand name for a new style of strap the company invented.

 As always, I will be honest and state that I have personally not tried these straps out.

 I wanted to include them because I know they are very popular.
-I remember a period when it seemed like everybody on Youtube was using them, paid advertising no doubt, but it did its job and made them a popular choice.
+I remember a period when it seemed like everybody on YouTube was using them, paid advertising no doubt, but it did its job and made them a popular choice.

 These straps are secured to your wrists via a separate wrist-strap.
 They feature a plastic kind of hook that is wrapped around the bar in a similar fashion to a normal lifting strap.

-What I can say is that a bunch of people seem to like it on Amazon, over 1000 reviews and great feedback.
+What I can also say is that a bunch of people seem to like it on Amazon, over 1000 reviews and great feedback.
 You may want check them out over there and hunt through the reviews before you decide.

 I think weightlifting straps should probably be a tool in most lifter’s gym bags.
 Just don’t rely too heavily on them if you care about your grip strength.